December 10, 2024 8 min read

 Many workplaces use hazardous chemicals.
 But it’s not always easy to understand the various labeling requirements for these chemicals and the information provided to employees about the hazards these chemicals present.

-Hazard Communication GHS is ranked #2 on OSHA’s top 10 violation list for the second year in a row, underscoring the persistent struggle to ensure compliance with safety protocols.
+Hazard Communication GHS is ranked #2 on OSHA’s top 10 violation list for the third year in a row, underscoring the persistent struggle to ensure compliance with safety protocols.
 This recurring trend spotlights the need for proper training that equips workers with the knowledge required to handle, mitigate, and communicate the risks associated with hazardous chemicals effectively.

 4. Personal Protective Equipment (PPE)